-- Basic support for Windows 8.1. - Installation of Acronis Backup & Recovery 11.5 in the trial mode without a license key. - Upgrade from a stand-alone product to the advanced platform without reinstalling the software.
+- Basic support for Windows 8.1 and Windows Server 2012 R2. - Installation of Acronis Backup & Recovery 11.5 in the trial mode without a license key. - Upgrade from a stand-alone product to the advanced platform without reinstalling the software.

-Basic support for Windows 8 (p.
-31)
+Basic support for Windows 8 and Windows Server 2012 (p.
+32)

-- Install Acronis Backup & Recovery 11.5 in Windows 8. - Boot a machine from bootable media that is based on WinPE 4. - Use bootable media on a machine where UEFI Secure Boot is enabled. - Back up and recover storage spaces. - Back up and recover (at a disk level) volumes where the Data Deduplication feature is enabled.
+- Install Acronis Backup & Recovery 11.5 in Windows 8 and Windows Server 2012. - Boot a machine from bootable media that is based on WinPE 4. - Use bootable media on a machine where UEFI Secure Boot is enabled. - Back up and recover (without resize) volumes that have the ReFS file system or any data on these volumes. - Back up storage spaces and recover them to the original location, to different storage spaces or as ordinary disks. - Back up and recover (at a disk level) volumes where the Data Deduplication feature is enabled.